IsoFrieze/SMWDisX/README.md

 3. Everything should be relative, using labels.
 This is kind of assumed, but it is very important with multiple version support since stuff shifts around a lot.
 4. Any operand that refers to an address should use a variable.
 This includes immediates.
 5. Large datablocks should be placed in bin files and incbin'd in the disassembly, to reduce text file size.
-6. Version differences should be clearly marked with special comments like shown in smw.asm.
+6. Version differences should be clearly marked with special comments.
+See label `GameMode17` in bank_00.asm.
    - Exceptions are single instructions with either different addressing modes (use the applicable macro) or different constant operands (I'll have a function setup to do this eventually).
 7. Spaces not tabs.
 8. Probably more things that I'll add as I think of them.